By Tim Lambert

 However in 1836 8 people were killed by a snow avalanche in Lewes.

 The railway reached Lewes in 1846.
-The railway mean the end of Lewes as a port as it was now easier to transport goods by train than by water.
+The railway meant the end of Lewes as a port as it was now easier to transport goods by train than by water.

 Lewes was made a borough in 1881.
 A new Town Hall was built in 1893.
 Victoria Hospital was built in 1910.
 In 1920 Wynne Baxter gave the Pells to the town of Lewes.